IsfaquethedataAnalyst/sql-project/README.md

 Medical Data Analysis

-##Abstract
+## Abstract

 Dataset of personal medical data of 1,338 patients with a variety of variables that have an affect on the cost of medical services provided.
 The purpose of the analysis is to analyze the effects of variables on the cost of medical care, e.g. age, gender, region, etc.

 ## ERD
 ![image](https://github.com/IsfaquethedataAnalyst/sql-project/assets/100000004/41b47124-d20f-477b-9420-4234ac41320f)

-##Variables
+## Variables
 There are a variety of variables that will impact the outcome of this analysis:

-Age: age of primary beneficiary
+-Age: age of primary beneficiary

-Teen:13-19
+-Teen:13-19

-Adult: 20-39
+-Adult: 20-39

-Middle Age Adult : 40-59
+-Middle Age Adult : 40-59

-Senior Adult :60+
+-Senior Adult :60+

-Sex: insurance contractor gender,
+-Sex: insurance contractor gender,

-Male
+-Male

-Female
+-Female

-Body Mass Index (BMI): Weight to height body mass ratio
+-Body Mass Index (BMI): Weight to height body mass ratio

-Underweight: Below 18.5
+-Underweight: Below 18.5

-Normal: 18.5 - 24.9
+-Normal: 18.5 - 24.9

-Overweight: 25.0 – 29.9
+-Overweight: 25.0 – 29.9

-Obese: Greater Than or equal to 30.0
+-Obese: Greater Than or equal to 30.0

-Children: Number of dependents
+-Children: Number of dependents

-Smoker: Smoking
+-Smoker: Smoking

-Region: Region of domicile of the patient in the United States.
+-Region: Region of domicile of the patient in the United States.

-Northeast
+-Northeast

-Southeast
+-Southeast

-Southwest
+-Southwest

-Northwest
+-Northwest